PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

   Did looking at the image change your mind?

 ..
- # figure for the error distribution (emprical and binomial)
+ # figure for the error distribution (empirical and binomial)
  bins = 18
  distr = []
  for i in xrange(100):